Share this article with your friends

 Please consult staff pages for further details about our research expertise.

-Supervisions take place regularly throughout the year, arranged at times and in ways to suit each student (sometimes through Skype if the supervisor or student is at distance).
+Supervisions take place regularly throughout the year either in person or online, arranged at times and in ways to suit each student and team.
 Agreed records are kept with clear goals set at each supervision.
 Supervisors undertake regular training in order to enhance and develop their skills.
-Student feedback on the supervision experience is an essential ingredient which enables us to continue to hone and refine the supervisory process.

-A full programme of research seminars and training events is provided by Queen’s staff.
+A full programme of research seminars and training events is provided by Queen’s and VU.
 This gives opportunities for students and staff to hear and deliver papers on research in progress, and to engage in stimulating dialogue and debate across the range of research interests represented in the community.
 Students are expected to chair and respond to papers, as well as give at least one paper during their time here.
-This serves as good training in communicating and defending research and developing skills of critical and creative thinking.
-It is also a practical way in which we support one another and demonstrate a lively interest in each other’s research.
-From time to time, the research seminar hosts internationally renowned visiting scholars from beyond the Queen’s community.
+From time to time, we host internationally renowned visiting scholars from beyond the Queen’s community.